Please change your location to view this page.

 Liz has particular expertise in the area of charity law, Victorian incorporated associations and legal issues in managing volunteers.
 As well as being a lawyer, Liz is a qualified trainer and has an interest in providing plain-language training about the law.

-Mae Tanner, Manager - Not-for-profit Legal Training
+Mae Tanner, Manager (Acting) - Not-for-profit Law Training

 Kaela was admitted to legal practice in 2010 and prior to joining Justice Connect worked at commercial firm, Minter Ellison.
 During her time in corporate practice, Kaela was exposed to a variety of areas of law including employment, workers’ compensation, commercial and regulatory and insurance and corporate risk.